chrg127/gmplayer/README.txt

 -DBUILD_MPRIS=ON or OFF.

 For make, -C specifies the directory where to find the Makefile.

-When the compilation is completed, the executable should be found inside build/.
+When compilation is completed, the executable should be found inside build/.

+WINDOWS

+On Windows, you must install both conan and Qt already.
+You should install Qt through the online installer.
+When everything is installed, issue the following commands on the project root:

+    QT_DIR=/path/to/qt
+    conan install . --output-folder=build --build=missing
+    cd build
+    cmake .. -DGMP_INTERFACE=qt -DBUILD_MPRIS=OFF -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake -DCMAKE_PREFIX_PATH=%QT_DIR%
+    cmake --build . --config Release